marius-team/marius/docs/config_interface/full_schema.rst

      - Bool
      - If true and the nodes/features storage configuration uses a partition buffer, evaluation will be performed with the full graph in memory (if there is enough memory).
 This is useful for fair comparisons across different storage configurations.
 (Default False)
      - No
+   * - model_dir
+     - String
+     - Saves the model parameters in the given directory.
+If not specified, stores in `model_x` directory within the `base_directory` where x changes incrementally.
+     - No

 Below is a storage configuration that contains the path to the pre-processed data and specifies storage backends to be used for edges, features and embeddings.